Jennifer Beamer, Ph.D.

 Professor

 Mark's research focuses on understanding and improving factors influencing the health, wellness, and safety of wildland firefighters.
-As well as understanding the intersections between Athletic Training and Public Health and supporting both professions.
+He also works to understand the intersection between athletic training and public health.

 Professor and Extension Specialist